mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 the weapon’s discharge.

-MMagRail Pistol agRail Pistol Using the basic MagRail principle of much larger weaponry, this pistol magnetically projects five-centimetre diameter alloy discs at astonishing velocity.
+MMagRail Pistol agRail Pistol Using the basic MagRail principle of much larger weaponry, this pistol magnetically projects five-centimeter diameter alloy discs at astonishing velocity.
 Although it has a slower rate of

 fire due to the limits of its attached power pack, its munitions can